The input line features that will be simplified.

 |Lines Collapsed To Zero Length|

-When the Keep collapsed points parameter (collapsed_point_option in Python) is used, an output point feature class is created to store the endpoints of any lines that are smaller than the spatial tolerance of the data.
+When the Keep collapsed points parameter is checked, an output point feature class is created to store the endpoints of lines that are smaller than the spatial tolerance of the data.